12 Best Trello Alternatives in 2026

 | Todoist | Yes | No | No | No | No | Free |

-The table highlights a consistent gap: most Trello alternatives improve on project views and task management but leave CRM, invoicing, and client management to separate tools.
-Agiled is the only option that covers all five columns — Kanban, Gantt, time tracking, CRM, and invoicing — in one platform at no additional per-feature cost.
+The table highlights a consistent gap: most tools on this list improve on Trello's project views and task management but leave CRM, invoicing, and client management to separate tools.
+Agiled is the only option that covers all five columns -- Kanban, Gantt, time tracking, CRM, and invoicing -- in one platform at no additional per-feature cost.

 What Is the Best Trello Alternative in 2026?